deathstroke44/cpp-json-parser/README.md

-start parsing by giving the relative path of the JSON file to the parsing function:
+After subscribing to the required events and adding event handlers, start parsing by giving the relative path of the JSON file to the parsing function:

 ```cpp
 json_stream_parser.start_json_streaming(fileName);
 ```

+Getting a Document_END event indicates that the parser has already scanned the whole JSON file.

 **[Demo.cpp](https://github.com/deathstroke44/cpp-json-parser/blob/main/src/demo.cpp) file will give you a better idea of how to use this json stream parser.**